dhutchings1/advertising_analytics/README.md

 The advertising analytics dashboard shows that these are the best performing creative ids in terms of conversion value per mille.
 Without knowing more about these creative ids, it is hard to explain why they were successful.
 I would recommend publishing more ads with these creative ids in the future.

 ### 3. Ad Unit Id: 532
 Ad unit id 532 had a shockingly high conversion value per mille value of $400, which made it a successful outlier.
 I looked deeper into that specific ad unit and found that it ran on 1/30 and 1/31 and had only 2 total conversions and 325 impressions.
 Additionally, I noticed that ad unit id 532 was expensive.
-I calculated the ratio of impressions over publisher split to give an indication of how many impressions the ad got per $1 paid to the publisher.
-On average, ad unit id 532 had a ratio of 97, which was significantly less than the average of the complete dataset, which was 1,066.
-My hypothesis is that this was a high quality ad unit, which explains why it had a high conversion value per mille value.
-I would recommend using this ad unit in the future.
+It had a publisher split per mille of $10.70, whereas the total dataset had an average publisher split per mille of $1.30.
+My hypothesis is that ad unit 532 was a high quality ad unit, which explains why it had a high conversion value per mille value.
+I would recommend using this ad unit in the future if it can continue to yield $400 in conversion value per 1000 impressions.

 ## Observations

 ### Desktop ads cost more than other devices
-This didn't surprise me given that Desktop ads deliver more conversion value per mille.
+Desktop ads had a higher publisher split per mille, but this is expected given that Desktop ads deliver more conversion value per mille.

 ### Ad spending increased in January
 I observed a sharp increase in daily impressions and publisher split costs in mid to late January.